fm4dd/pi-bme280/readme.md

 ## Background

 This is a C driver program for operating a Bosch BME280 humidity, pressure and temperature sensor via I2C on a Raspberry Pi.
 I used it with an AE-BME280 module, and an unbranded module.
 On the AE-BME280, the J3 solder pad needs to be bridged for enabling I2C mode.
 If J1 and J2 are closed, it enables the optional onboard 4.7KOhm pull-up resistors.
 On a standard Pi, the I2C bus already has 1k8 pull-ups to 3V3.
-On other boards such as the Neo-Pi2 require explicit I2C bus pull-ups.
+Other boards such as the Neo-Pi2 require explicit pull-ups.

 <img src="aki-bme280.png" height="240px" width="320px">